Skip to main content

 The dual-condition gate cannot be bypassed.
 Active client assignment AND active attestation profile must both be present.
 A workload assignee who is not the named practitioner of record never receives the prefill — by architecture, not by policy.

-One Sealed Record Per Return
+One Dedicated Record Per Return

 Timestamp and Signatory Capture